 Completion of a background check and drug screen are required before program classes start.

-Southeast Technical Institute's Phlebotomy Technician program is a Bring Your Own Laptop (BYOL) program.
+Southeast Technical College's Phlebotomy Technician program is a Bring Your Own Laptop (BYOL) program.
 You may purchase a laptop on your own or from the Southeast Tech Support Center.

 Other Programs Related to Phlebotomy

 If you’re interested in phlebotomy jobs, you also might be interested in these other healthcare programs at Southeast Tech: